Discovering Charleston, South Carolina: A Local Gallery’s Guide to the Essential Experiences

 Art, Music, Wine and The Culinary Scene all within Walking Distance

 • I’m going to let you in on a little secret, Charleston is so amazing because it is small.
 You can safely walk anywhere on the peninsula from East Bay Street to King Street and up around Marion Square.
-All of the Charleston Museums are near each other, all the Churches are near each other (most on Church Street), and over on Charleston Harbor, which is along the Cooper River Bridge side of the city, is the Aquarium, The African American Museum and Waterfront Park.
-Since we own an art gallery lets start with our favorite cultural things to do.
-Some of the best art galleries in the southern United States are found in Charleston, SC.
-Here are our favorites, all within a few blocks of each other.
+All of the Charleston Museums are walkable to each other, and many of the historic Churches are near each other (most on Church Street).
+Over on Charleston Harbor, which is along the Cooper River side of the city, is the Aquarium, The African American Museum and Waterfront Park.

-• Corrigan Gallery is the definition of whimsy and we would consider the essence of lowcountry fine art, with a more eclectic mixture of southern painters and found object sculptors.
+• Corrigan Gallery is the definition of whimsy and the essence of lowcountry fine art, with a more eclectic mixture of southern painters and found object sculptors.
 As an artist owned gallery like our own, we consider it a very well curated small space filled with hidden gems.
 The space is perfect for showcasing Charleston artists and contemporary gallery exhibitions in a fanciful way.

-• Hagan Fine Art is a blend of American and European fine art on Church Street, Hagan gallery, like Corrigan and us, is artist owned.
+• Hagan Fine Art is a blend of American and European fine art on Church Street.
+Hagan gallery, like Corrigan and us, is artist owned.
 Many of the painters focus on bold brushstrokes in a classic painterly style, who create still lives and landscapes that we would describe as feel-good brighten-your-life kind of art.

 • Jazz lovers this is for you.
-Arguably one of the swankiest restaurants in Charleston also happens to be the backdrop for live Jazz.
-Charleston Grill Restaurant I would recommend for dinner but go when there’s a live Jazz trio and it will feel extra special.
+Arguably one of the swankiest restaurants in Charleston also happens to be the backdrop for live Jazz: Charleston Grill Restaurant.
+I would recommend for dinner, but go when there’s a live jazz trio and it will feel extra special.

 • There is a live music Sunset Cruise in the Harbor that can check a few Charleston boxes.
 The captain gives you some history, points out Fort Sumter National Monument, this is where the Civil War was fought, as well as the USS York Town CV-10, a giant aircraft carrier in the Charleston harbor, and you listen to requested music by guitar while eating and drinking a picnic style dinner.